aws-samples/aws-secretsmgr-workshop/README.md

 ## Get started

-To get started, click [here](https://secrets-manager.awssecworkshops.com) to proceed to the workshop site.
+To get started, click [here](https://secrets-manager.awssecworkshops.com) to proceed to the Builder Sessions.